lukechilds/zsh-nvm/README.md

 ## Usage

-Once the plugin's installed you don't really need to do anything, `nvm` will be available.
-You'll probably want to load this as one of your first plugins so `node`/`npm` is available for any other plugins that may require it.
+Once the plugin's installed `nvm` will be available.
+You'll probably want to load this as one of your first plugins so `node`/`npm` is available for any other plugins that may require them.

 If you want to update `nvm`: